13th-c thatched inn with friendly, hard-working young licensees, real ales and interesting bar food

 Good Pub Guide Recommended

-Just what every pub lover would want; I can't wait to go back,' says one of our more discerning readers.
-And this pretty thatched longhouse is always full of repeat customers locals or holiday-makers all keen to enjoy the relaxed, happy atmosphere.
-The beamed and flagstoned bar has traditional furnishings including assorted dining chairs, window seats and wall settles, and a log fire in an inglenook fireplace with lots of horsebrasses on the wall above.
+Once again there's warm praise from our readers for this pretty thatched longhouse many come back on a regular basis.
+The beamed and flagstoned bar has a bustling, friendly atmosphere, traditional furnishings including assorted dining chairs, window seats and wall settles, and a log fire in an inglenook fireplace with numerous horsebrasses on the wall above.
 The back bar has an enormous collection of miniature bottles and there's also a more formal dining room; lots of copper implements and platters.
-Branscombe Vale Branoc, Otter Bitter and a changing local guest beer on handpump, several wines by the glass and up to 20 malt whiskies; background music and a double skittle alley.
+Branscombe Vale Branoc and Otter Bitter and Amber on handpump, several wines by the glass and up to 20 malt whiskies; background music and a double skittle alley.
 In summer, the hanging baskets are pretty and there are seats in the garden.
 Apart from the church, this is the oldest building in the parish.

 Good Pub Guide Food